 Instruction and rest rooms;

 Training aids and equipment.
-Where possible Microsoft PowerPoint® presentations should be capable of being projected onto a suitable white background or screen.
+Where possible presentations should be capable of being projected onto a suitable white background or screen.
 A separate white-board should form part of the minimum suite of training aids.

 Reference books; publications or extracts and other reference material.
-References to appropriate IALA Recommendations and Guidelines are given in the suite of PowerPoint presentations developed by the IALA World-Wide Academy (see Article 2 above).
+References to appropriate IALA Recommendations and Guidelines are given in the suite of presentations developed by the IALA World-Wide Academy (see Article 2 above).

 PART 3 – COURSE FRAMEWORK